Material & Resource Use

 Responsible Handling of Customer Returns

 We accept returns of all EMC-branded products at the end of their useful life.
 Where appropriate, we recondition products for donation or internal deployment.
-All remaining products are disassembled and some subassemblies are re-manufactured and tested to new product standards so that subassemblies that pass the testing can be used again.
-Approximately one-quarter of returned material (by weight) is processed at our manufacturing facilities.
-The remainder is sent to our ITAD vendors who responsibly reclaim, recycle or resell the remaining material, sending less than three percent to waste-to-energy facilities or landfill.
-To protect customers’ information, disk drives are degaussed (magnetically erased) and/or physically shredded prior to recycling.
+All remaining products are disassembled.
+Where possible, some subassemblies are re-manufactured and tested to new product standards, so the products may be used again.
+Products that cannot be re-manufactured are sent to our ITAD suppliers, who responsibly reclaim, recycle, or resell the remaining material—sending less than one percent to landfills.
+To protect customer information, disk drives are degaussed (magnetically erased) and/or physically shredded prior to recycling.